aldettinger/camel-quarkus-workshop/README.md

 ### Start the generated project

-Once the project is generated, let's start it up:
+Once the project is generated, so let's start it up:

 ```bash
 cd "${CQ_WORKSHOP_DIRECTORY}/camel-quarkus-workshop/part-1-dev-mode"